-The Velocity of Ecommerce and Insight - Part 3
+The Velocity of Ecommerce and Insight: Part 3 [Interview]

 Karen Brady: What are maybe some of the problems that business owners run into when they are looking to do operations better and get better insight?

 Conrad Rohleder: Yeah, so this is actually part of what we do all day long, and… and one thing that I found is pretty… pretty much the truth across any client that I’ve run into is that, with all the apps, with all the hyperspecialization, with everything else going on there, we run into operational silos as a problem.

 And so for instance, inventory is using one set of data and accounting is using a totally different set of data, and then marketing is using a third set of data, right?
 Where people just… they get siloed into the one thing they’re doing because that’s with the apps kind of make you do.